cidneyhamilton/cidney.org/_drafts/2022-02-04-emacs-mail-setup-on.md

 )
 ```

-I start out by sending a test email to another mail server.
-It works!
+From here I can relaunch Emacs, open mu4e with `M-x mu4e`, and compose and send a test email to another account to verify that everything works.